One of the questions we get asked often is when should I bring my child in for treatment?

-Normally the top teeth should sit on the bottom teeth like the lid on a can.
+Normally the top teeth sit on the bottom teeth like the lid on a can.
 A crossbite is when the top teeth sit on the inside of the bottom teeth.
-This can cause a few problems that can be difficult to treat down the road.
-A common crossbite is when one of the front teeth bites down inside the bottom teeth.
-If left untreated crossbite can lead to crowding and the need for extraction, improper growth of the jaw or even surgery down the road.
+If left untreated, crossbites can lead to multiple problems that may require extraction of teeth or even surgery to correct down the road.

 2. Open Bite

 An open bite is when the upper and lower teeth are unable to make contact.
-This can affect eating and speech and could be the result of growth or a thumb habit.
-Open bite can become significantly more difficult to treat as time goes on.
+This can affect eating and speech and can be the result of multiple different causes.
+Open bites typically become significantly more difficult to treat as time goes on.

 3. Protrusive Front Teeth

-Protrusive front teeth, also known as buck teeth or a big overbite, is when the upper front teeth are significantly flared forward.
+Protrusive front teeth is when the upper front teeth are significantly flared forward.
 This can actually be dangerous.
 If the teeth are the most forward part of the face, they can be at risk for damage, for example, if a child is swimming and comes up to the edge of a pool, the teeth would be much more likely to make contact with the edge of the pool.

 Early loss of baby teeth can result in crowding, or adult teeth growing in, in the place of other incoming adult teeth.
 If a baby tooth is not there to hold space for adult teeth and another tooth grows in, it may not be possible to create room for that tooth without extracting teeth.